MyDemo-Organization/programming-practice-new/src/main/java/ds/binarySearchTree/BST.md

   - Search a key
   - Insert a key
   - Min and max;
-    - InOrder Predecessor -> min
+    - InOrder Predecessor -> max in the left subtree (Right most node in the left subtree)
-    - InOrder Successor -> max
+    - InOrder Successor -> min in the right subtree (Left most Node in the right subtree)
   - **Delete a key** :small_red_triangle:
 3. Check if the given tree is BST
 4. Lowest Common Ancestor (LCA)
-5. K*th* Smallest element
+5. K*th* Smallest element :question:
 6. Merge two BST into a new BST
 7. Correct BST which has exactly one pair of values swapped
 8. Maths;